kingsamchen/Eureka/README.md

 Eureka
 ===

-A code collection of Aha-moment.
+A collection of code in Aha-moment.